icedragon668/Restart/README.md

 <!-- 3 10 2019: An SPA
-    I well overestimated this lesson; the hardest part was the css -->
+    I well overestimated this lesson; the hardest part was the css

+    ::RPGy
+    practice with shape drawing in canvas...
+    not exactly what I had intended to do, but good all the same the pathing feels similar to SVG, with some difference of course -->
 Next: unit03